-Starting and ending your class with a meaningful ritual, welcomes students into the process and ‘grounds’ the energy at the end of class.
+Starting and ending your drama class with a meaningful ritual, welcomes students into the process and ‘grounds’ the energy at the end of class.
 Included are six pages of activities that can help you establish opening and closing classroom rituals.

 Here is an example of an opening ritual:

 Cut a giant circle out of a piece of black construction paper and choose a place in the room for the “Mystery Spot.”
 Let the students know that this is where the group will routinely gather at the beginning of class, end of class, or for discussion.
 Say something like, “The mystery spot is significant because in theater, anything can happen.
 We’ll be using our imaginations every day to make-believe we are someone/somewhere else.”

 If you are teaching this class over and over, you may want to invest in a piece of black fabric to make your “Mystery Spot.”
 Invite students to gather around.
 Ask some of the following questions.
 There are no “right” or “wrong” answers.
 The point is to let the students decide what they mystery spot means to them.

 - What is a mystery spot?